|

 Why Project Mercy?Local Denver community

-leaders Tammy and Noel Cunningham have spent the last 6 years supporting Project
+leaders Tammy and Noel Cunningham spent MANY years supporting Project

 Mercy via their community fundraising and personal donations.